The one where Rory and the Doctor nearly had a dick-measuring contest.

 - Damsel out of Distress: She can't quite free herself, but Amy does damage Rosanna's perception filter even while she's tied up.

-- Dark Is Evil: The lead Saturnyns, Francesco and Rosanna, are both dressed in dark purple.
-Their true forms are also mostly dark purple in color.
+- Dark Is Evil: The lead Saturnynians, Francesco and Rosanna, are both dressed in dark purple.
+Their true forms are also mostly dark purple in colour.

 - Dead Man's Chest: Dessicated bodies of several victims are kept in trunks in the basement.

 - Dissimile: "You're like Houdini, only five slightly scary girls.
 And he was shorter.
 Will be shorter.
 I'm rambling."

 - Dramatic Drop: When the Doctor mentions kissing Rory's fiancée, someone drops a beer glass offscreen.

 - Establishing Character Moment: Rory's first episode as a companion, after our earlier glimpses of him as a seemingly somewhat unimpressive individual; he and Amy both run to help when they hear a scream, and whilst Amy chases after the vampire, but Rory stays to help the girl because he's a nurse.